 National Heritage Animal of India

-The Indian Elephant is the country’s national animal.
-The elephants are on the verge of being extinct therefore the protective major was taken and the Indian Elephant was declared the national heritage animal.
+The Indian Elephant is the country’s national heritage animal.
+The elephants are on the verge of being extinct therefore the protective major was taken and the Indian Elephant was declared a national heritage animal.

 National Aquatic Animal of India